pengsrc/docker-for-mac-kubernetes-devkit/README.md

 ### Run OpenVPN server with docker-compose (Approach #2)

 Run the OpenVPN server, it'll generate certificates and configurations at the first time, maybe a little slow.
-After that, you will get the client config file at `./local/docker-for-mac.ovpn`.

 ``` Bash
 $ # Run